Which Website Builder Should I Use for My Online Business? (WordPress vs. Showit vs. Squarespace vs. Wix)

 Choosing Your Website Platform

-- Planning a robust blog or online shop?
-WordPress offers the most flexibility
+- WordPress offers the most flexibility and future growth potential

-- Just need a basic business site?
-Wix gets you online quickly
+- Just need a basic business site with low effort?

 Platform Costs: What to Expect